anquanscan/sec-tools/README.md

 [dependency-confusion-exploit](https://github.com/sorahed/dependency-confusion-exploit): a demonstration of how the dependency-confusion attack with npm works
 [HackingNews](https://github.com/olafgoj/HackingNews): O co chodzi w #hackingnews?
 W skrócie: wrzucam linki do ciekawych stron, które napotkam na swojej drodze. :)
 [Typhoon-Vulnerable-VM](https://github.com/PrismaCSI/Typhoon-Vulnerable-VM): Typhoon Vulnerable VM is a virtual machine bundled with several vulnerabilities that provides a laboratory environment for researchers looking into enhancing their skills in the field of Cyber Security.
 [Wifi-Hacking](https://github.com/ankit0183/Wifi-Hacking): Cyber Security Tool For Hacking Wireless Connections Using Built-In Kali Tools.
 Supports All Securities (WEP, WPS, WPA, WPA2/TKIP/IES)
+[KeyKatcher](https://github.com/Himmii/KeyKatcher): KeyKatcher is a keylogger that records keystrokes made on a computer and sends to the E-Mail.